finbourne/lusid-sdk-java/sdk/docs/StructuredResultDataApi.md

 > ResourceListOfAddressKeyDefinition getAddressKeyDefinitionsForDocument(scope, code, source, resultType, effectiveAt, asAt)

-[EARLY ACCESS] GetAddressKeyDefinitionsForDocument: Get AddressKeyDefinitions for a virtual document.
+GetAddressKeyDefinitionsForDocument: Get AddressKeyDefinitions for a virtual document.

 For a given virtual document retrieve all the address key definitions that are in use.